 A fraction of the cost of other similar items.

 Handle can stick sometimes.

 The Stalwart Mobile Workshop and tool box is comprised of 2 cases capable of stacking and rolling as a single unit.
 The bottom case is a bit deeper than the top, presumably to accommodate a plethora of power tools.
 There’s a pair of removable trays, plenty of exterior hooks for extension cords and the like and a removable cubby drawer on the front for your screws, washers, drill bits and more.
 The pull handle is large and comfortable and there’s also a topside handle for carrying the upper portion as a standard tool box.
-Be sure to also check out our list of the best screwdriver sets for more great items like this.
+Be sure to also check out our list of the rolling tool boxes for more great items like this.